Anurag-Negi28/Autiembrace/README.md

 **To preview and run the project on your system:**
   1) Clone the repository locally on your system.
   1) Open project folder in <a href="https://code.visualstudio.com/download">Visual Studio Code</a>
-  2) In the terminal, run `npm install` and `npm install firebase mongodb mongoose cors @fortawesome/fontawesome-svg-core`
+  2) In the terminal, run `npm install` and `npm install firebase mongodb nodemon mongoose cors @fortawesome/fontawesome-svg-core`
   3) Run `npm start` to view the project in the browser

 Note: Please ensure you have installed <code><a href="https://nodejs.org/en/download/">nodejs</a></code>